 Spurred by the lack of mass-media interest in the impact of this ongoing crisis, and inspired by the collaborative work of photographer Gordon Parks and writer Ralph Ellison in 1940s Harlem, Frazier’s collaborative approach ensures that the lives and voices of Flint’s residents are seen and heard, and that their collective creative endeavors provide a solution to this man-made water crisis.
 Flint is Family In Three Acts is a 21st century survey of the American landscape that reveals the persistent segregation and racism that haunts it.
 In equal measure, it is also a story of a community’s strength, pride, and resilience in the face of a crisis that is still ongoing.

 ABOUT LATOYA RUBY FRAZIER

 LaToya Ruby Frazier was born in 1982 in Braddock, Pennsylvania.
 Her artistic practice spans a range of media, including photography, video, and performance, and centers on the nexus of social justice, cultural change, and commentary on the American experience.
 In various interconnected bodies of work, Frazier uses collaborative storytelling with the people who appear in her artwork to address topics of industrialism, Rust Belt revitalization, environmental justice, access to healthcare, family, and communal history.
 Her work is held in numerous national and international museum collections.
 Frazier is the recipient of the prestigious MacArthur Fellowship (2015) and Guggenheim Fellowship (2014), among other honors and fellowships.
 Her first book, The Notion of Family (2014), received the International Center for Photography Infinity Award.
-Frazier currently lives and works in Chicago.

 Available from Steidl